Excalibra/RED-TEAM-OPERATOR-Evasion-Windows/Files Windows Evasion/03.Local-admin/README.md

 ## Overview

 Event Log blinding is a technique that suspends Windows Event Log service threads to prevent security events from being recorded while maintaining the appearance of a normally running service.
-This method was reportedly used by advanced threat actors like NSA to avoid detection during operations.
+This method was reportedly used by advanced threat actors to avoid detection during operations.

 ## Technical Implementation